scottyeager/info_foundation/_archive/team/_archive/kristof_de_spiegeleer.md

 - tech delivery over summer
    - need to make sure we have good enough TF Grid operational where communicate can get started with
-- fundraising activities for TF Tech (first need to have good enough information
+- fundraising activities for TFTech (first need to have good enough information
 - some internal IT (e.g. doc manager)